nens/threedi-docs/source/d_building_w_modeller_interface.rst

 #.
 If you get errors, please solve them, otherwise you will get a "SUCCESS" message

 Congratulations, you have your first commit!

-An alternative way to load a schematisation is via :ref:`importsufhyd`.

 .. _view_model_results: